GoneSahlin/StocksAI/README.md

 ### Potential Problems
 * Inconsistencies in the stock market over the last two years of data.
 Previous ten years showed steady increase, but over the last two years stock prices decreased.
 * Lack of data.
 Might be improved with more stocks, a longer time period, and more attributes.

-### Deployment
-* AWS Lambda to collect data
-* AWS EventBridge to trigger Lambda to run daily at 12am
-* AWS S3 to store data
-* Streamlit to build and deploy app [(No longer deployed)](https://gonesahlin-stocksai-appsrcapp-o4ry9o.streamlit.app/)

 ### Instructions
 #### To collect data